yomna1267/Night-light-automation-system/README.md

 ##### components:
 - Ultrasonic and servo motor to detect the motion in the room.
 - Photoresistor(LDR) to detect whether we are during the day or at night.
-- LEDs to be tur on at night.
+- LEDs to be turned on at night.
 ##### simulation
 If you don't have the above components, this is a link for system simulation.